Trauma Therapy in Denver, CO

 Restoring a sense of safety, connection, and control in everyday life

-We offer in-person and online therapy sessions to clients throughout Colorado, as well as in-person appointments in Denver.
+We offer in-person and online therapy sessions to clients throughout Colorado, with in-person appointments at our Denver office in the Highlands neighborhood.

 Understanding Trauma and Its Effects